ogoregen/antebellum/README.md

 yourcooltexture.bind();
 yourthing.display();
 ```
-_you do not need to create or edit shaders as the default ones created for our program are sufficient_

 # #

 #### download full vs project including libraries [here](http://catheart.xyz/antebellum.rar "source"). (don't forget to update source codes) ####